itpp-labs/odoo-development/docs/migration/migrate-odoo-12-to-13.rst

 nvd3
 ====

-The library is deleted: TODO
+The library is deleted: https://github.com/odoo/odoo/commit/596206cdf6d

 Here are examples how to update code: